WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 `waitqueue` to serve as this new primitive.

-Unlike other abstract heap types, which are only ever subtypes of other abstract heap types (or are bottom types), `waitqueue` is a final subtype of `(rec (type (sub (struct shared (field i32))))).0`, meaning it is a struct with one visible `i32` field that can be accessed with all the standard struct accessors as well as the new atomic struct accessors.
-This field is the futex control field that is atomically checked when waiting on the waiter queue. `waitqueue` is also always shared.
+Unlike other abstract heap types, which are only ever subtypes of other abstract heap types (or are bottom types), `waitqueue` is a final subtype of `(rec (type (sub (struct shared (field (mut (ref null (shared eq)))))))).0`, meaning it is a struct with one visible shared eqref field that can be accessed with all the standard struct accessors as well as the new atomic struct accessors.
+This field is the futex control field that is atomically checked when waiting on the waiter queue.
+`waitqueue` is also always shared.
 There is no non-shared version of it.
 It is not valid to declare a new subtype of `waitqueue`.

 > Note: Should we have a non-shared version of `waitqueue` just for orthogonality?
 The type would be
 > useless, but orthogonality would be helpful for optimizers.

 To wait on and notify a particular `waitqueueref`, there are two additional instructions:

- - `waitqueue.wait: [waitqueueref, i32, i64] -> [i32]`
+ - `waitqueue.wait: [waitqueueref, (ref null (shared eq)), i64] -> [i32]`

-This instruction behaves just like `memory.atomic.wait32` and `memory.atomic.wait64`: the first operand is the wait queue to wait on, the `i32` operand is the expected value of the control field, and the `i64` operand is a relative timeout in nanoseconds.
+This instruction behaves just like `memory.atomic.wait32` and `memory.atomic.wait64`: the first operand is the wait queue to wait on, the `(ref null (shared eq))` operand is the expected value of the control field, and the `i64` operand is a relative timeout in nanoseconds.
 The return value is `0` when the wait succeeded and the current thread was woken up by a notify, `1` when the thread did not go to sleep because the control field did not have the expected value, or `2` because the timeout expired.

 Like the existing linear memory wait instructions, `waitqueue.wait` disallows spurious wakeups.